• Mon - Fri 08:30 - 18:30

 PMI® does not require PMP® candidates to have the title of ‘Project Manager’, or necessarily work in the ‘Project Management Department’ within an organization.
 Any job title and function is usable in order to qualify for the PMP® examination.

-These projects must be form the past 8 years (2018 – 2026).
+These projects must be from the past 10 years.
 If there are overlapping projects (i.e. two projects that you are leading at the same time), the duration can only be considered once.

 To illustrate the point, please see some examples below: